 Car scrapping often saves you money on parts and cleaning that would be needed to get it up to the standards required by many buyers.
 It’s possible that the net profit from scrapping your car would be similar to the profit from selling it!
 If you’re skilled enough to have removed or recycled any pieces from the car for your own use, the car could almost definitely be scrapped unless you want to repair it.
 As anything less than a full vehicle is normally not roadworthy and therefore unsuitable for private sale.

 Yes, meeting new strangers as customers every day isn’t easy for everyone.
 Most of the time, you end up inviting armed robbers to your garage putting your and your loved ones’ lives in jeopardy.
 Not only that, private selling makes you vulnerable to payment frauds and scams happening all the time.
 While the primary form of payment in car scrapping is cold hard cash, private buyers only tend to deal in cheques.
-Sometimes even with a certified cashier’s cheque, there is no assurance that you are safe from frauds.
+Sometimes even with a certified cashier’s cheque, there is no assurance that you are safe from fraud.
 You may also receive a bounced private check or one that is totally fake.
 In this case, there isn’t anything you can do.
 It’s embarrassing and demoralizing to be a victim of these types of scams.

-If you are selling through online marketplaces like eBay or Gumtree, you are highly exposed to risks like disclosure of private information, data breach etc.
+If you are selling through online marketplaces like eBay or Gumtree, you are highly exposed to risks like disclosure of private information, data breach, etc.

 When you sell privately, you meet with numerous buyers and most of them won’t agree to the asking price, that’s for sure.
 As buyers, they have the complete right to do so.
 So they’ll try their best to bring down the price by as much as possible.
-Also, you have to spend time clicking flawless pictures and post ads on various platforms which is a headache considering the fact that you’ll generate a smidgen of money.
+Also, you have to spend time clicking flawless pictures and posting ads on various platforms which is a headache considering the fact that you’ll generate a smidgen of money.
 Some online platforms like Facebook even demand money to bring out your post to a specific number of potential buyers.
 Too much effort just to get rid of an old car, isn’t it?

 Also, when you sell the car privately, you run the risk of the customer returning and saying there is a problem with the vehicle and demanding their money back.
 You risk ending up in court dealing with a complaint from an irate customer if you failed to warn the buyer of any serious problems with the car, either accidentally (or intentionally).